Symbolic Neural Generation with Applications to Lead Discovery in Drug Design: Application: SNGs for Lead Discovery in Drug-Design

 \subsubsection{Algorithms and Machines}

-All the experiments are conducted using a Linux (Ubuntu) based workstation with 64GB of main memory and 16-core Intel Xeon 3.10GHz processors.
+All the experiments are conducted using a Linux (Ubuntu) based workstation with 64 GB of main memory, a 12-core (dual) AMD Ryzen Threadripper processor, and NVIDIA RTX 4500 Ada Generation GPU (24 GB).
 All the implementations are in Python3.
 We use \texttt{OpenAI} library (version 1.52.1) for sampling molecules from \texttt{GPT-4o} \citep{achiam2023gpt}, with temperature $0.7$.
 We use \texttt{RDKit} (version 2024.09.3) \citep{bento2020open} for computing molecular properties and \texttt{GNINA} (version 1.3) \citep{mcnutt2021gnina} for computing docking scores (binding affinities) of molecules.
 Additional details of the experimental setup can be found in Appendix~\ref{app:expt}.
 We have used PubChem Sketcher V2.4 for drawing the 2-D structures of the molecules shown in this paper.